 Conflict between business partners can sometimes seem inevitable.
-However, taking these conflicts into the courtroom is not.
 Many business owners understand the benefits of using alternative dispute resolution (ADR) to settle disputes.
 For those finding themselves facing potential litigation, ADR might be a better option.

-ADR is a legally binding alternative to courtroom litigation that enables entities or individuals to settle disputes through compromise.
-ADR also keeps information private, is generally cheaper and often provides much faster results than through the courts.
+ADR is an alternative to courtroom litigation that enables entities or individuals to settle disputes through compromise by way of mediation, or through arbitration which the parties can agree to be binding and final.
+ADR also keeps information private, is generally cheaper, more convenient and often provides much faster results than through the courts.

 There are five primary types of alternative dispute resolution: